jackokring/selfexjs/README.md

 compression middleware module off github.

 Decided to reimplement using Rosetta code.
 LZW, as it's small.
 It also does not depend on the DOM, and so is pure node.
-Added in template and merge idea.
+Added in template and merge idea (started, but not working).